datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 print(unique_crops)
 ~~~

 Simply having a list of all of the crops is unlikely to be enough.
-What you are really interested in is which farm grow which crops in which plot.
+What you are really interested in is which farm grows which crops in which plot.

 We can accumulate this information as we move through the list of dictionary objects.
 At the top level, 'farm', there is a unique identifier 'A03_quest_no' which we can use. for the plot and the crop within the plot we will create our own simple indexing system (plot_no and crop_no).
 At the end instead of just printing the crop name, we also print the details of where this crop is being grown.